db0/godot-card-game-framework/README.md

-# Godot Card Game Framework [0.12](CHANGELOG.md)
+# Godot Card Game Framework [1.0](CHANGELOG.md)

 ![Codot Card Game Framework preview image](preview.png "Codot Card Game Framework preview image")

 This framework is meant to provide well designed, statically typed, and fully commented classes and scenes which you can plug into any potential card game to handle typical behaviour expected from cards in a game in a polished manner.

-**Important: This is still a pre-release and is subject to heavy changes as I figure things out.**
-You can still use it as is, but be aware that newer release might substantially rework how things work, thus requiring a new integration if you want to use them.

-Once we hit v1.0 things should become more stable.

 Pull requests are more than welcome ;)

 ## Provided features

-* **Complete card text and rules enforcement** via provided Scripting Engine! (see scripting features below)
+* **Complete card text and rules enforcement** capacity, via provided Scripting Engine! (see scripting engine features, below)
 * Tween & GDScript-based animations that look good for card movements.
 * Customizable card highlights
 * Choice between Oval or Straight hand shape
 * Automatic focus-in on cards when moused over in-hand.
 * Automatic re-arranging of hand as cards are added or removed.
 * Drag & Drop of cards on table and between containers
-* Possibility for multiple hands and piles
+* Supports having multiple hands and piles.
 * Piles of cards represent their size visually.
 * Larger image of card when moving mouse cursor over it
 * Pop-up buttons for predefined functions on cards and card containers